Studying Occupational Therapy at Salford

 What would be a typical day for an Occupational Therapy student?

-You will need to be available between 9am and 6pm but it is rare to be in at 6pm.
+You will need to be available between 9am and 6pm but it is rare to be in after 6pm.
 You will start the day with a keynote lecture and then move onto a skill based session.
-The sessions are varied, and we aim to meet different learner styles.
+The sessions are varied and we aim to meet different learner styles.

 How long do Occupational Therapy lectures usually last?